PlanoraTech/backend/README.md

 ## Steps to Run the App

 ### 1. Install Node.js and PostgreSQL
-Make sure you have one of the required versions of Node.js and PostgreSQL installed.
+Make sure you have at least the required versions of Node.js and PostgreSQL installed.
 Everything should work with the default settings.

 ### 2. (Optional) Create a User in pgAdmin